Wildlife & Wilderness Holidays

 Read time: 7 mins

 The opportunities to see wildlife in its natural habitat pushes Canada to the top of many a holiday wish-list.
 Nothing can beat spotting whales, sealions, sealions and other marine life on a boat trip or moose and caribou on a trek in the eastern provinces, with myriad birdlife an added bonus.
 Or perhaps you’d disagree – perhaps it’s the bears that are drawing you to Canada?
 Is it the polar bears of Manitoba, the black bears of Whistler, the grizzly bears in the British Columbia wilderness or perhaps even the rare and beautiful white Spirit Bear of the Great Bear Rainforest?
-Read on ideas on which holidays offer the best wildlife spotting opportunities.
+Read on for to discover the right wildlife spotting holiday for you.

 grizzly in the canadian wilderness